Setting Up A Custom Domain with Namecheap

 To set up your MUSH’s domain on Namecheap:

-1. Create an account and purchase the domain.
+1. Create a Namecheap account and purchase the domain.

 1. A little editor will appear where you can enter the new domain mapping.